-- Level I - Regular attendance at agency level professional meetings, but not presenting - Isolated incidents of technical assistance and/or professional workshops provided to criminal justice/social science/education agencies - Level II - Member of local (city/county level) criminal justice/social science/education related task force; - Member of board of directors for local criminal justice/social science/education related agencies - Committee member of practitioner / agency-based professional association - Level III - Editor of agency-based / practitioner criminal justice/social science/education related newsletter; - Sustained instances of technical assistance and professional workshops provided to criminal justice/social science/education-related agencies which benefit the discipline of criminal justice and enhance the reputation of the Criminal Justice Center, including efforts related to LEMIT, CMIT, and CVI
+- Level I - Regular attendance at agency level professional meetings, but not presenting; - Isolated incidents of technical assistance and/or professional workshops provided to Homeland/international security/criminal justice/social science/education agencies - Op-Eds/commentary pieces - Level II - Member of local (city/county level) homeland/international security/criminal justice/social science/education related task force; - Member of board of directors for local Homeland/international Security/criminal justice/social science/education related agencies; - o Committee member of practitioner / agency-based professional association - Level III - Editor of agency-based / practitioner Homeland Security/criminal justice/social science/ education-related newsletter; - Sustained instances of technical assistance and professional workshops provided to Homeland Security / criminal justice/social science/education-related agencies which benefit the discipline of Homeland Security and enhance the reputation of the Criminal Justice Center, including efforts related to LEMIT, CMIT, Institute for Homeland Security, and

 Although service is not to be measured in terms of counting specific hour increments, the following guidelines are provided as examples.
 In general, a score of 2 corresponds to less than one hour of service per month; a score of 3 corresponds to approximately one hour of service per week; a score of 4 corresponds to approximately four hours of service per week; a score of 5 corresponds to approximately six hours of service per week.
 Faculty at the beginning of their careers (generally in the first three years as assistant professor) may receive a score of 3 for less than one hour of service per month.
-In general, non-remunerated service activities will be weighted more heavily.
+In general, non-remunerated service activities will be weighted more heavily, though this does not necessarily apply to support for the Institute for Homeland Security and activities related to the development of new programs, research, and degrees critical to the growth of the Security Studies department which may be renumerated.